BNU-Wang-MSN-Lab/FAVEE-HPP/Study2/README.md

       - social_vs_nonsocial: raw data regarding the check size results for each region and correlation matrix between 19 regions derived from these check size results

 # World_avg_results
+We averaged the results of all 19 regions and then conducted PCA and clustering analysis on the aggregated data.
 - codes
   - Dimensional_model.ipynb: the averaged model scores across the 19 regions and corresponding pca results
   - Categorical_model.ipynb: categorical results including HPP model and FAVEE-HPP model based on averaged global results